Info for International Admitted Students

 International students who are approved the F-1 student visa may seek to enter the United States as early as 30 days prior to their program start date as listed on the initial I-20.

 On the day of your travels to the United States, please ensure to have a valid F-1 visa, passport, and the form I-20 in-hand and easily accessible when traveling; if flying, you will wish to carry these documents on your person – do not put them in checked luggage.
 You may be requested to present these documents to the U.S. Customs and Border Protection officer at the U.S. Port of Entry.
-Please refer to this Immigration and Customs Enforcement (ICE) guide on travel/re-entry on an F-1 visa for the more information.
-Be sure to check the CDC guidance on international arrivals for the most up-to date travel restrictions/requirements due to the COVID-19 pandemic.
+Please refer to this Immigration and Customs Enforcement (ICE) guide on travel/re-entry on an F-1 visa for more information.